Jewish Wedding Ceremony: God's Covenant of Love & Grace

 📖 Reading

-Revelation 19–21 — The marriage supper of the Lamb and the New Jerusalem.
+Revelation 19–21 — A vision of the marriage supper of the Lamb and the New Jerusalem, the eternal home of God and His people.

 📖 Key Passages